cap-js/docs/cds/aspects.md

 }
 ```

-This would allow to display heterogeneous lists of Grantees without UNIONs.
-A lot more JOINs would be required in real-world examples.
+This would allow to display heterogeneous lists of `Grantees` without UNIONs.
+A lot more JOINs would be required in real-world examples, though.